-Sound enhanced website

 THANK YOU FOR JOINING US DURING A MOST B-E-E-U-T-I-F-U-L

 "UNITED GP WALK

-UNITED GP WALK SHIRTS, GEAR AND GASTROPARESIS AWARENESS RIBBONS AS
+UNITED GP WALK T-SHIRTS & GASTROPARESIS AWARENESS RIBBONS AS SHOWN

-OTHER 1,523,690 READERS FOLLOWING A GASTROPARESIS PATIENTS LIFE STORY:
+THE OTHER 1,592,405 READERS FOLLOWING A GASTROPARESIS PATIENTS LIFE STORY:

 The Road Before & After Surgery/Gastroparesis Life 2017

 Sharing my journey with others in hopes of inspiring the great

 for research, to help those who need help, and to gain a better perspective on what life is really about –